pkp/ui-library/src/docs/components/Form/fields/FieldText/readme.md

 The `size` of the input area will signal to the user how much information they should enter into the field.
 Choose a size that is sufficient to display the expected input.

+Do not use `isLabelInline` unless a designer has recommended this approach.
+Forms need to be designed carefully to support inline labels.

+### Prefix

 When using a `prefix`, be careful not to use a long prefix.
 There may not be enough room for the user to enter their information.
 If a prefix runs too long, it will be truncated so that the user can enter their information.

-Do not use `isLabelInline` unless a designer has recommended this approach.
-Forms need to be designed carefully to support inline labels.
+A `prefix` can not be used with a localized value.
+Languages that read right-to-left (RTL) will not appear correctly.
+Only use a prefix in cases where the prefix will always read left-to-right, for example a domain name (http://test.com/) or a DOI prefix (10.1234/).